Horizon4/final-project-horizon/doc/sprint0/PB.md

 - Conditon of Satisfaction
     1. When I enter a from destination and to destination with a date selected, I should get a list of all the flights
     2. Select a particular flight and it becomes part of my budget

 ### Story 3

 - As a traveller, I want to be able to see my travelling budgets on the home screen so that I can navigate between different budgets easily

+- Conditon of Satisfaction
+    1. When I go to the dashboard under the budgets tab I should be able to see all the budgets I have created
+    2. When I click select a budget I should be able to see all of the details about it

 ### Story 4

 - As a clueless traveller, I should be guided along in my budget creation by making me pick the essential requirements like flights, hotels etc so that I have a good travelling experience

+- Conditon of Satisfaction
+    1. When I am creating a budget I should be able to see in the process bar how far into the budget creating process I am

+### Story 5

+- As a traveller, I should be able to select accommodations based on the current budget details so that I have a place to stay when I am travelling

+- Condition of Satisfaction
+    1. Based on the budget's origin and destination, I should be shown accommodations like hotels or Airbnb's so that I can pick the accommodations to stay at

+### Story 6
+- As a traveller, I should be able to select all the attractions of the destination countries so that I can have an enjoyable experience during my travel and save money

+- Condition of Satisfaction
+    1. When creating a budget, on the attractions section I should be able to see all the attractions with their price points